wgheidrich/MaPa/README.md

 1.2246467991473532e-16j
 ```

-This is Euler's Identity (except for some numerical limitations of the
+This is Euler's Identity (except for some numerical limitations of
 Python complex numbers).

 The set of predefined functions in complex mode differs from that of